rubenpeters91/rgb2mqtt/README.md

 ## Installation

-Use `pip install -e .` to install the required packages.
+Use `pip install rgb2mqtt` to install the package.
-If you are running an older Python version (<3.11) than you also need to install tomli: `pip install tomli`
+If you are running an older Python version (<3.11) you also need to install tomli: `pip install tomli`

 ## Configuration